nr1040gh/ray-tracing/README.md

 # ray-tracing
-Basic ray tracing with viewing results in terminal
+So far adding ray casting with single sphere in ascii graphics